rschristopher/rschristopher.github.io/src/bitcoin-as-money/monetary-policy.md

 ## Supply over Time

-One of the reasons the ledger can be referred to as a timechain is because we know the future supply schedule, just like we know the final Satoshi will be issued around the year 2140.
+One of the reasons Bitcoin's ledger can be referred to as a timechain is because we know the future supply schedule, e.g., we know the final Satoshi will be issued in the year 2140.
-This is an often overlooked point about Bitcoin and it is what sets Bitcoin apart from all other monetary technology.
+This is an often overlooked point.
 The issuance of Bitcoin is not dependent on its value.
 Let's repeat that: